fde-capu/ICR/README.md

 de Bruijin's coincidence.

 The _I Ching_, known as _The Book of Changes_, is an ancient oracle and divination system, one of the oldest books of humanity.
 It implies *meanings* to each six bit figures, and claims these hexagrams change through the flow of life.
-Bits are refered as *yin* and *yang*.
+Bits are referred as *yin* and *yang*.

 Collars made out of two types of stone representing *yin* and *yang* in a never repeating hexagram order have existed and have served as amulets in the past.
-To my aknowledge, there is no record of a *natural position* criteria for each hexagram; I understand these collars were randomly assembled.
+To my knowledge, there is no record of a *natural position* criteria for each hexagram; I understand these collars were randomly assembled.
 Please let me know if you know more about it.

 ---